-The five Buddhas represents varied attributes and are shown in different postures.
+The five Buddhas represent varied attributes and are shown in different postures.
 Images of the Five Buddhas are seen abound a stupa.
-Paintings of the five deities are also placed over doorways of private residences.
+Paintings of the five deities are also placed over the doorways of private residences.

 |Buddha||Color||Element||Cosmos direction||Mudra||Time of year||Shakti|

-Vairocana Buddha is located in the sanctum of the Swayambhunath and is white in colour.
+Vairocana Buddha is located in the sanctum of the Swayambhunath and is white in color.
 He is in Dharmachakraparvartana Mudra and the vehicle of Vairocana Buddha is a pair of lions.

-Akshobhya Buddha is one of the Pancha Buddhas symbolizing Akasha jnana and is blue in colour.
-It means the wisdom like space, all-pervasive, without periphery and without characteristics.
+Akshobhya Buddha is one of the Pancha Buddhas symbolizing Akasha jnana and is blue in color.
+It means wisdom like space, all-pervasive, without periphery and without characteristics.
 In all stupas, the image of Akshobhya Buddha is always placed in the East.
-Akshobhya Buddha rides on the throne of an elephant symbolizing steadfast nature of his Bodhisattva vows and is in Earth-touching gesture known as Bhu Sparsa Mudra.
+Akshobhya Buddha rides on the throne of an elephant symbolizing the steadfast nature of his Bodhisattva vows and is an Earth-touching gesture known as Bhu Sparsa Mudra.

 Ratna sambhava Buddha

-Ratna Sambhava is the Buddha born from Jewel, one of the Pancha Dhyani Buddhas and yellow in colour.
-He holds Cintamani jewel in his left hand which is kept on his lap.
-Ratna sambhava Buddha symbolize Samatajnana which means the wisdom of equality and placed in the stupa facing to the South.
-Ratna Sambhava Buddha posture is Varada Mudra, like boon giving known as with his right hand and rides on the horse throne symbolizing that he ferries over the suffering sentient beings with full vigour.
+Ratna Sambhava is the Buddha born from Jewel, one of the Pancha Dhyani Buddhas and yellow in color.
+He holds the Cintamani jewel in his left hand which is kept on his lap.
+Ratna sambhava Buddha symbolizes Samatajnana which means the wisdom of equality and is placed in the stupa facing to the South.
+Ratna Sambhava Buddha’s posture is Varada Mudra, like boon giving known as with his right hand and rides on the horse throne symbolizing that he ferries over the suffering sentient beings with full vigor.